ValeraBoevicu/Lab1_TMPS_Cat-r-uValeriu_TI-204/README.md

 # LAB1_TMPS- Calendar App in Python
-## Taks:Build an app where use all the solid principles
+## Taks:Build an app where use all the solid principles.
-## Theory about all the principles
+## Theory about all the principles:
 ### The idea behind the SRP is that every class, module, or function in a program should have one responsibility/purpose in a program.

 ### The open-closed principle states that software entities should be open for extension, but closed for modification.